Louis Linn: Establishing Wushu

-Guest Instructor
+Guest instructor

 Many various organizations have invited Linn to be a guest instructor, ranging from schools to the military.

-He served as guest instructor at the Royal Opera (Kungliga Operan) in Stockholm between 1978–1983, teaching O Shin Chuen, and also at the Stockholm International School between 1997-1998.
+He served as guest instructor at the Royal Opera (Kungliga Operan) in Stockholm between 1978 and 1983, teaching O Shin Chuen, and also at the Stockholm International School between 1997 and 1998.

-In 1979-1983, he was commissioned to teach hand-to-hand combat to the officers at Kustjägarskolan (known as Coastal Rangers in English, the Swedish amphibious special forces).
+In 1979–1983, he was commissioned to teach hand-to-hand combat to the officers at Kustjägarskolan (known as Coastal Rangers in English, the Swedish amphibious special forces).
 For his outstanding service, he was awarded the Coastal Ranger's green beret with the Neptune's trident and a wooden "ranger" statuette.
 He was the 12th person since 1956 to receive this award.
 What started as a trial for a couple of months, resulted in a contract for several years.
 His reputation as a qualified hand-to-hand combat instructor also lead him to be commissioned to teach close combat and anti-terrorist tactics at Stockholmspolisens särskilda insatsstyrka, the Counter Terrorist Unit of the Stockholm Police Force (1982–1985).

 Other martial arts organizations outside of Sweden also invited Linn as guest instructor to their courses and camps.
 He taught at the Israeli Kyokushinkai Karate Federation in 1979.
 In 1989, he visited the Finland Karate Federation in Helsinki twice, first to teach a week-end course, and later, at their training camp.

-Back in Sweden, Linn has been invited several times to teach at Soke Bo Munthe’s Swedish Ninjutsu organization (1975–1993).
+Back in Sweden, Linn has been invited several times to teach at Soke Bo Munthe's Swedish Ninjutsu organization (1975–1993).
 Finally, the All Scandinavian Goju-Kai Karate-Do Federation invited Linn as guest instructor at their Fight Camp in Eskilstuna in 2009.